intelagense/rwxrob/log/2021/04/25/README.md

+## Sunday, April 25, 2021, 12:13:22PM EDT <1619367202>

+I always forget `yaf` (as the compliment to `yif`) for yanking an entire function including the signature line and brackets.

 ## Sunday, April 25, 2021, 11:18:15AM EDT <1619363895>

 I have to remember there are two ways to get the type of a thing in Go.